binge-plus/BINGE-ANSIBLE/README.md

 2. Click on "Settings" tab
 3. Select "Secrets and variables" → "Actions" from the left sidebar
 4. Click on "New repository secret"
-5. Add the GCP_VM_PRIVATE_KEY with your private key content
+5. Add the SSH_KEY_FILE with your private key content
 6. Click "Add secret"

 ## Running the Ansible Playbook